Why do you think we’re writing this article?

 Let’s slow down.

 Did you happen to check your iPhone?
-What about your friend’s Android phone?
+What about your friend’s Android?

 If you don’t optimize your articles for mobile, your articles stand no chance of success on any platform.